We frequently advise on all kinds of disputes under voyage and time charters and contracts of affreightment.

 Mobile: +30 694 489 2437

-Ioanna is fluent in Greek, English and French.
+Themis is fluent in Greek and English.

 Captain Nick Thomas is a qualified Master Mariner with a number of years' seagoing experience, including recent command experience.
 He still maintains his Deck Officer Class 1 certificate.
 He has served on all manner of vessels including container vessels, reefers, general cargo, bulk carriers and tankers (including both oil and gas) and has acted as Tow Master and Warranty Surveyor for in excess of 400 rig moves.
 Capt Thomas was also a Nautical Surveyor with Lloyd's Register where he was responsible for the establishment of the LRQA Certification Centre in Istanbul.
 He later served as Senior Marine Surveyor with Noble Denton in Dubai.
 He has wide ranging experience in all manner of surveys and investigations including P & I cargo damage, and marine accident investigation, including fatalities.
 Nick is a member and founding Vice-Chairman of the Hellenic Branch of the Nautical Institute.